Aziz-Hlel/schoolRanking/Notes.md

 - fieldName: UseFieldArrayProps<SchoolStudentsNoID>['name'];

 - The table from Volto admin in the user page is good and resuable, steal that shit, and make the logic in a use hook

+- the hook use-get-array is a reusable hook where you need to use a field in a form of type array, apps/admin/src/components/Forms/DetachedForms/Fees/use-Get-Array.ts